 Also known as guaranteed issue, guaranteed acceptance means that everyone gets approved.
 Health issues don’t matter.
 Underwriters ask few, if any, health questions.

 You often see these policies advertised on daytime television.
 They sound great.
+Some guaranteed issue policies come bundled with discounts on prescriptions and other membership perks.

 The catch is that it’s significantly more expensive.
 Every other option you can find is cheaper.
+However, you can still get coverage, even if you’ve been declined for life insurance before.

 They also have drastically lower benefit limits.